 This meme illustrates the free rider problem in collective action, where individuals benefit from shared goods or services without contributing to their provision.
 By imagining the social disapproval faced by a “free rider,” the humor captures the frustration communities feel when someone takes advantage without giving back.

 This meme contrasts two classic perspectives on the state of nature.
-Thomas Hobbes, shaped by the turmoil of the English Civil War, viewed humans pessimistically and argued that only a strong sovereign could maintain order—captured in his phrase “homo homini lupus est” (“man is a wolf to man”).
+Thomas Hobbes, shaped by the turmoil of the English Civil War, viewed humans pessimistically and argued that only a strong sovereign could maintain order.
 Jean-Jacques Rousseau, by contrast, imagined people as naturally good and believed the state should reflect the collective will of its citizens.